RogerNi/triage-js/README.md

 Expected runtimes per run (H100): linear probe 10–19 min, LoRA 30–58 min, full fine-tuning 60–70 min, GNN ~25 min, classical baselines < 1 min on CPU after feature extraction.

-## Notes

-- Vulnerability disclosures for confirmed exploitable packages follow a coordinated disclosure process; the benchmark will be released publicly after the disclosure period completes.
-Early access for research purposes only is available by contacting the authors.